gameflorist/dunedynasty/README.md

 Place them into one of the following places:

- 1. In a directory named `data` next to the dunedynasty executable.
+ 1. In a directory named `data` next to the dunedynasty executable (or `Dune Dynasty.app` using the MacOS App-Bundle).
     This is the simplest option.

  2. In your personal data directory.